pajotsetrapper/Yabox/README.md

 |GND|/|v|/|GND all components|n/a|
 |3V3|/|v|/|3V3 all components|n/a|

-Open questions: to save on PINS:
-- connect display RST button to RST on ESP8266 rather than on GPIO - This way, the screen will reset automatically when the Arduino resets
-- connect display CE to ground: (won't be able to re-use LCD pins between screen updates (looks ok for my project)
-> but what will be the impact on Arduino libs?

 No PINs assigned for the following yet:
-- Rotary encoder CLK (IRQ required)
-- Rotary encoder DT (IRQ required)
-- Rotary encoder switch (IRQ preferred)
+1 Rotary encoder CLK (IRQ preferred) - may pull a pin to GND depending on position 2 Rotary encoder DT (IRQ preferred) - may pull a pin to GND depending on position 3 Rotary encoder switch (IRQ preferred) - will not pull to ground / vcc upon boot is not pressed
+     |
+     |
-- Display RST
+     -
+    |R| internal pullup, activated post boot
-- Display CE
+     -
+     |
+      / switch
+     |
+    GND
-- Display light
+6 Display light
-- Push button (optional, could use it for controlling display light, without need to connect both to the microcontroller)
+7 Push button (optional, could use it for controlling display light, without need to connect both to the microcontroller)

 ## Dependencies